• Disease Overview

 Diagnosis

 Microscopic examination of biopsy tissue samples under an electron microscope may reveal large numbers of abnormal mitochondria in skeletal and eye muscle tissue.
-In some cases, a CT scan or tomography may be used to identify abnormal accumulation of calcium in and/or lesions affecting certain areas of the brain.
+In some people, a CT scan or tomography may be used to identify abnormal accumulation of calcium in and/or lesions affecting certain areas of the brain.
 MRI of the brain may also show white matter changes or changes similar to Leigh syndrome.

 • < Previous section